emolter/emolter.github.io/_pages/research.md

 ## The Uranian Ring System

 Our ALMA observations of Uranus's atmosphere serendipitously detected thermal emission from the Uranian ring system for the first time!
-Some collaborators at the University of Leicester subsequently observed the rings’ thermal emission in the mid-infrared, so we wrote a paper together ([link](https://ui.adsabs.harvard.edu/abs/2019AJ....158...47M/abstract), [press release](https://news.berkeley.edu/2019/06/20/astronomers-see-warm-glow-of-uranuss-rings/)) in which we determined the temperature and filling factor of the rings.
+Some collaborators at the University of Leicester subsequently observed the rings' thermal emission in the mid-infrared, so we wrote a paper together ([link](https://ui.adsabs.harvard.edu/abs/2019AJ....158...47M/abstract), [press release](https://news.berkeley.edu/2019/06/20/astronomers-see-warm-glow-of-uranuss-rings/)) in which we determined the temperature and filling factor of the rings.
 We observed the ring system with ALMA again in October 2021 with a factor of 10 higher resolution.
 These observations will resolve each inner main ring individually; stay tuned for results!

 {% capture ringsimg %}
 ![UranusRing]({{ "/assets/images/ringsfigure.png" | relative_url }})